stem-piano/stem-piano-g-main/documentation/users_manual.md

 * When all calibration values are at default the LED flashes quickly.
 * When sca_sw1_position1 (DELETE_CAL_VALUES) is ON, the LED flashes quickly.
 * When a calibration value is applied to all 88 keys, the LED flashes slowly.
+* When calibration values are written to EEPROM the LED temporarily stops flashing and is ON.

 ### Calibration Best Results
 * Turn OFF sca_sw1_position1 (DELETE_CAL_VALUES).